-We invite schools to apply to participate in Your Gallery at School, a new holistic outreach programme that brings the National Gallery of Ireland directly to schools.
+Your Gallery at School is a new holistic outreach programme that brings the National Gallery of Ireland directly to schools.

-Supported by SMBC Aviation Capital, the project will build on the success of the Gallery’s established schools programme and develop new content and partnerships outside of the Gallery walls.
+Supported by SMBC Aviation Capital, this project builds on the success of the Gallery’s established schools programme and develops new content and partnerships outside of the Gallery walls.

-- 15 March – May: Primary schools workshops delivered
+- 1 November – 10 December: Post-primary schools workshops delivered

 Your Gallery at School aims to break down the barriers that prevent engagement with the arts through holistic programming that ensures children transition to adulthood equipped with the life-changing benefits of art.
 We also aim to build in students a sense of ownership of their National Gallery so they have a positive place to turn to in adulthood.
 Engagement occurs in three key strands: learning through and about art, wellbeing, and creative careers.